nadavSalman/V-Home-Assignment-DevOps/README.md

 **Terraform Architecture**

-GitHub Actions workflows to manage Azure infrastructure with Terraform.
+GitHub Actions workflows manage Azure infrastructure with Terraform.

 1. Create a new branch and check in the needed Terraform code modifications.